skykingisepic/epic-node-StartOS/instructions.md

 If the Server is stuck 'Waiting For Peers' then login via ssh and enter Docker. run 'rm -R /root/.epic/main/peer' and restart the Service.

-If the blockchain files become corrupted, then login via ssh and enter Docker. run 'rm /root/.epic/main/bs'
+If the blockchain files become corrupted, then login via ssh and enter Docker. run 'rm /root/.epic/main/bs' to download the latest bootstrap again.